Angelo-Baruffi/ObjectDetection-PeopleCounting/README.md

 <img src="filter_ppn.png">

 ### Suggestion to calculate mAP and test the models
-I used the MOT challange dataset to get a video with the groud truth data.
+I used the MOT challange dataset to get a video with the ground truth data.
 [Link to dataset](https://motchallenge.net/)

 I used this [video](https://motchallenge.net/vis/PETS09-S2L1)